andrewwchen/sfthickmap/README.md

 *  Camera view for recognizing visual triggers for landmark details
 *  360 degree image views of landmark details with embedded buttons for additional information

+> This project is still a work-in-progress.
+Here is a video of current progress on features: https://drive.google.com/file/d/1UoU750iFwqpvYcrVU1zAXfXqUu3goSHC/view?usp=sharing

 >A prototype for "Digital Pilgrims: Thick-Mapping the Smith Pond Shaker Forest" https://neukom.dartmouth.edu/research/compx-faculty-grant-program/2020-grant-recipients